-Using the multiple search filters, you can select the yacht(s) most suited to your needs, operating in the area that you wish to cruise in, before specifying the ideal dates for your charter and submitting your enquiry to us for processing.
+Using the multiple search filters, you can select the yacht(s) most suited to your needs, operating in the area that you wish to cruise in, before specifying the ideal dates for your charter and submitting your inquiry to us for processing.

-Direct contact will be made with you in order to validate and fine tune your enquiry and to provide any additional information that you may require, before connecting you with the exclusive agent representing the yacht(s) selected or to a carefully chosen professional charter broker.
+Direct contact will be made with you in order to validate and fine tune your inquiry and to provide any additional information that you may require, before connecting you with the exclusive agent representing the yacht(s) selected or to a carefully chosen professional charter broker.

 The services provided to you on this site by Charter Index are free of charge and will therefore not increase the cost of your charter.
 In many instances charter rates quoted on the site may also prove negotiable.

 Chartering a yacht involves various different costs, sometimes included ‘all inclusive’ in the charter rate and sometimes charged as extras ‘+ all expenses’ or ‘inclusive (exceptions)’.

 Some examples of elements which may be charged as extras are fuel, dockage charges (which are the charges made by marinas and some anchorages), utility charges when consuming them, charter cancelation insurance, the cost of some or all food and drink, various facilities, services and toys (e.g. diving equipment and lessons).
 This list is not comprehensive!